Sr. Winifred Goddard, Sr. Anna Marian Lascell, Sr. Mary Kay Finneran and Diandra Garcia embracing the Season of Creation.

 Sr. Eileen Judge, Sr. Mary Carmel Craig and Sr. Wilda Asfour add their own creations to the traveling poster.

-As a new lay incoming person working towards the advocacy of Peace, Justice, and Integrity of Creation, I am impressed by all of the simple and large acts of hope that the members and associates do, not only in this Season of Creation but every day with the goal of making the world a better place us all—a better place for the birds, the flowers, the children, and in memory of those who have passed on.
+As a new lay incoming person working towards the advocacy of Peace, Justice, and Integrity of Creation, I am impressed by all of the simple and large acts of hope that the members and associates do, not only in this Season of Creation but every day with the goal of making the world a better place for us all—a better place for the birds, the flowers, the children, and in memory of those who have passed on.

 Intentions included were for the spirit of Sister Elizabeth Stelmack, her living family members, and her beloved friend Sister Aileen who stays behind.
 May we all grow to Hope and Act with God’s Creation, in infinite peace.